statway/DTNE/DTNE/README.md

 ### Installation

 install the package DTNE by running the following command in the terminal:
-"pip install .'
+`pip install .`

 ### Quick Start

-you can run DTNE as follows If you have loaded a data matrix 'X' in Python :
+you can run DTNE as follows If you have loaded a data matrix `X` in Python :
 ```
 from dtne import *